uyuni-project/uyuni-rfc/accepted/00099-uyuni-cluster.md

 ---------

 > [1] The messaging bus component can be any of typical MQ type.
-Recommended is scalable-out Apache Kafka with millions of messages per a second performance.
+Recommended for the task is scalable-out Apache Kafka with proven performance of two millions of written messages per a second.
+Additionaly, Apache Kafka can be horisontally scaled out alongside Uyuni Cluster, once it reaches a very large size.

 ### Metastore

 Last in the picture is the Metastore component.
 This component runs a distributed transactional key-value database and connects it to the rest of the Cluster over messaging bus.
 It has similar functionality as `etcd` in Kubernetes: to store all its data, like configuration, state, metadata etc. It also stores all the data about each Client System, so later Cluster is using this data to restore/remap that system elsewhere.

-For scalability reasons, primary choice for distributed data storage component is [TiKV database](https://tikv.org), a member of [CNCF](https://landscape.cncf.io).
+For scalability reasons, primary choice for distributed data storage component is [TiKV database](https://tikv.org), a member of [CNCF](https://landscape.cncf.io) which, reportedly, outscales and outperforms similar `etcd` database, used in Kubernetes clusters at the moment.

 ![Figure 4](images/uyuni-cluster-mtst.png)